What to expect on a State Route 25 Central California Road Trip

 - Exit HWY 101 at Mission Street in San Miguel.

-- Take Indian Valley Rd north (turns into Peach Tree Rd and then Pine Valley Rd).
+- Turn Left on Indian Valley Rd north (turns into Peach Tree Rd and then Pine Valley Rd).

 - At the intersection of CA-198, the route continues as State Route 25.